eleftherou/Databases/README.md

 # Databases
-excercises and projects for Databases course.
+In this repository there are 2 excercises and 2 projects that I implemented during attending the Databases course.